-Lately there's been a buzz around FAVR vehicle plans, also known as fixed and variable rate car allowances.
-Many organizations are wondering whether this would be a better alternative to a standard taxable car allowance.
+Interest in FAVR vehicle plans, also known as fixed and variable rate car allowances, is on the rise.
+Many organizations are wondering about this alternative to a standard taxable car allowance.
 Let's explore the relative advantages and disadvantages.

 Standard car allowance vs. FAVR allowances

 The purpose of both vehicle plans is to cover the costs of driving a personal vehicle for work.
 However, FAVR plans are tax-free, while a standard car allowance is treated by the IRS as taxable income.
 This is because a FAVR allowance is an IRS accountable plan, whereas a standard allowance is not.

-A car allowance amount stays the same month to month for all employees, regardless of whether expenses rise or fall or differ between individuals.
-A FAVR plan pays different amounts to different employees based on what the data says their actual driving expenses should be, preventing over- and under-reimbursement of vehicle costs.
+A car allowance amount stays the same each month for all employees, regardless of whether their expenses rise or fall.
+A FAVR plan pays different amounts to different employees based on what the data says their actual driving expenses should be, preventing over- and under-reimbursement.

 Pros and cons of a car allowance vs. FAVR